The Crude Oil Marketing Business In Nigeria: Complete Guide For Buyers & Sellers

 A DLC stands for a Documentary Letter of Credit and is a financial instrument that is used to pay for goods that are being ordered.

 In the workings of a DLC, the crude oil buyer will issue a DLC to the crude oil supplier.
-If all the conditions are very valid and met, the crude oil supplier can obtain collection of funds.
+If all the conditions are valid and met, the crude oil supplier can collect funds.

 The best Documentary Letter of Credit (DLC) to use is a confirmed and Irrevocable Letter of Credit.
-This is so because the CIDCL will be guaranteed by the crude oil buyer’s bank, and not the crude oil buyer themselves.
+This is so because the CIDCL will be guaranteed by the crude oil buyer’s bank and another bank, and not the crude oil buyer themselves.

 This means that no matter what the crude oil buyer tries to do after shipment has happened or not, the issuing bank will forward the funds to the crude oil seller’s account.
 In all essence, guaranteeing that payment will definitely be made.